oaregithub/oare_mono/README.md

 You should now have a MySQL server running in a Docker container.
 However, it will be empty, so we need to populate it with real data.

 You will need a client that can connect to the MySQL container.
-We recommend [MySQL Workbench](https://dev.mysql.com/downloads/workbench/), but if you prefer some other client then that's fine too.
-Just note that these instructions are written for MySQL Workbench and we might have a hard time helping you if you're having problems with some other client.
+We recommend [MySQL Workbench](https://dev.mysql.com/downloads/workbench/).
+Other clients are allowable.
+These instructions are written for MySQL Workbench the team can't help with problems with other clients.

 You will want to create three connections in MySQL Workbench - a connection to the production database, a readonly connection to the production database, and a local connection to the local database used for development.
 You can name each connection whatever you want, but make sure to configure the connections as directed below.